 Chairwoman of the EducArt International Association:

-Dr. Anastasia Novikova is a specialist in multilingualism and the didactics of language training.
-She lives in Bulgaria and Germany and works in the field of education and teacher training.
-One of the authors of the concept of language assistance “Bulgarian Language with Draco and Mimi for Multilingual Children” for children whose mother tongue is not Bulgarian.
-She teaches literature and film didactics at the University of Heidelberg.
+Ph.D Anastasia Novikova is a specialist in multilingualism and the didactics of language training.
+She lived for many years in Germany.
+Teached literature and film didactics at the University of Heidelberg.
 Author of the monograph “Screened poems for lessons in German as a foreign language.
 Theoretical foundations and didactical practice”.
+Now she works in the field of education and teacher training.
+One of the authors of the concept of language assistance “Bulgarian Language with Draco and Mimi for Multilingual Children” for children whose mother tongue is not Bulgarian.

 Vyara Michailova is a specialist in early bilingual development.
 Has many years of experience of working with multilingual children in Germany.
 Has worked on the projects “Deutsch für den Schulstart” at the University of Heidelberg and “Sprache macht stark! – Fachschule” at the University of Mannheim, as well as in the German national initiative “Frühe Chancen” as a trainer and consultant for pedagogues.
 She is a graduate of the University of Heidelberg, specializing in early bilingualism.
 Returned to Bulgaria several years ago and works in the field of teacher education and training.